 These flaws in methodology may have resulted in University of North Carolina's Kenan-Flagler Business School and Boston University being omitted from the list.

 CNNMoney.com regrets the error, and apologizes to its readers and the business schools involved.
 The list has been removed from the site.”
+So far as I can tell, this was Fortune’s first attempt at an MBA ranking, and they botched it.

 Pros: